pankajgarkoti/pankajgarkoti.github.io/index.md

 # Hi, I'm [Pankaj Garkoti](http://github.com/pankajgarkoti)

-## This site contains writings from my notes and projects which I found worth sharing.
+- This site contains writings from my notes and projects which I found worth sharing.
+- Mostly, I write about Python and LLMs.

 # Index